ga4gh/mme-apis/heartbeat-api.md

 | 401 | Unauthorized | invalid API key
 | 500 | Internal Server Error | default error

-No content will be returned if the response code is anything other than 200.
+No content or non json content may be returned if the response code is anything other than 200.